Layr-Labs/hokulea/example/canoe-on-sepolia/README.md

 # Canoe on Sepolia

 Canoe-on-Sepolia is an example that generates and verifies a zk validity proof on sepolia.
-It serves to provide an easy entry for the proof generation for DA certificate and verification of it on native host (not in zkvm).
+It serves to provide an easy entry for the proof generation and verification of DA certificate validity when running on native host (not in zkvm).

 ## Certificate Characteristics
-The sample project already includes an EigenDA v2 certificate in the data folder.
-This file is a valid v2 certificate attested by
-EigenDA Sepolia operators for the Sepolia contract 0x73818fed0743085c4557a736a7630447fb57c662, generated on June 2 at 16:33 PST.
+This example already includes an EigenDA v2 certificate in the data folder.
+This file is a valid v2 certificate attested by EigenDA Sepolia operators for the Sepolia contract 0x73818fed0743085c4557a736a7630447fb57c662, generated on June 2 at 16:33 PST.

 After a certificate is issued, you can generate a valid Canoe proof for it at any later date (whether days or months afterward)